Lichenicolous fungus: 19th and 20th centuries

 The 19th century saw an increase in the description of lichenicolous fungi species.
 William Lauder Lindsay presented the first overview of the group in 1869.
 Friedrich Wilhelm Zopf provided a list of lichen hosts and their associated fungi in 1896.
-Several researchers made significant contributions during this period, preparing detailed illustrated critical accounts of both the taxonomy and biology of selected species.
+Several researchers made important contributions during this period, preparing detailed illustrated critical accounts of both the taxonomy and biology of selected species.
 Notable works include those by Charles Tulasne (1852), William Lauder Lindsay (1869), and Friedrich Wilhelm Zopf (1897).
 Henri Olivier provided a detailed account of lichenicolous fungi from France (1905–1907), while Léon Vouaux published a worldwide flora with keys and descriptions of all known species (1912–1914).
 Karl von Keissler revised the Central European species in 1930.

 Henri Olivier gave a detailed account of lichenicolous fungi from France (1905–1907), while Léon Vouaux published a worldwide flora with keys and descriptions of all known species (1912–1914).
 Karl von Keissler revised the Central European species in 1930.

 In the early 20th century, Werner and his co-workers carried out developmental and biological investigations on a few species, contributing to the growing body of knowledge about lichenicolous fungi.
 Despite the early interest, lichenicolous fungi were often overlooked due to their inconspicuous nature and the specialised knowledge required to study them.
 This led to a period of relative neglect in the mid-20th century.
 The study of these organisms was challenging, as researchers needed expertise in both mycology and lichenology to accurately identify and characterise them.

 Modern era

 A resurgence of interest in lichenicolous fungi occurred in the late 20th century.
 Georges Clauzade and Claude Roux compiled 457 species in 1976, which increased to 686 species by 1989.
 David Hawksworth's 1983 publication of keys to 218 lichenicolous species from the British Isles stimulated further research.
 Comprehensive revisions of major groups followed, including lichenicolous hyphomycetes (Hawksworth 1979), Coelomycetes (Hawksworth 1981), and heterobasidiomycetes (Diederich 1996).

-The inclusion of lichenicolous fungi in national lichen checklists, starting with Rolf Santesson's 1993 work on Sweden and Norway, further encouraged their study.
-From 1989 to 2003, the number of known species in this group approximately doubled.
-In their 2024 book The Lives of Lichens, the lichenologists Robert Lücking and Toby Spribille highlighted the growing community around lichenicolous fungi research:

-"Hunting for, collecting, and identifying lichenicolous fungi is a lichenology subculture of its own, with its own literature, websites, and social media groups".
+The inclusion of lichenicolous fungi in national lichen checklists, beginning with Rolf Santesson's 1993 checklist of Sweden and Norway, further encouraged their study, and from 1989 to 2003 the number of known species roughly doubled.
+In The Lives of Lichens (2024), lichenologists Robert Lücking and Toby Spribille noted that the collecting and identifying of lichenicolous fungi has become a lichenological subculture in its own right, with its own literature, websites and social media groups.